tensorflow/model-analysis/g3doc/architecture.md

 These components make use of two primary types: `tfma.Extracts` and `tfma.evaluators.Evaluation`.
-The type `tfma.Extracts` represents data that is extracted during pipeline processing whereas the type `tfma.evaluators.Evaluation` represents the output from evaluating the extracts at various points during the process of extraction.
+The type `tfma.Extracts` represents data that is extracted during pipeline processing and may correspond to one or more examples for the model. `tfma.evaluators.Evaluation` represents the output from evaluating the extracts at various points during the process of extraction.
 In order to provide a flexible API, these types are just dicts where the keys are defined (reserved for use) by different implementations.
 The types are defined as follows:

 ```python
 # Extracts represent data extracted during pipeline processing.